Marquette vs. Vermont: Odds, spread, over/under - NCAA Tournament First Round

 Marquette vs. Vermont Betting Trends

-- Marquette has put together a 20-12-0 record against the spread this season.
+- Marquette has won 20 games against the spread this season, while failing to cover 12 times.

-- A total of 16 out of the Golden Eagles' 32 games this season have gone over the point total.
+- A total of 16 out of the Golden Eagles' 32 games this season have hit the over.

+- Vermont has covered 18 times in 29 matchups with a spread this season.

+- So far this year, 15 out of the Catamounts' 29 games with an over/under have hit the over.

 Marquette Futures Odds